robjwood/dfet/README.md

 # Approach

-+ I focused on the content and the markup first to make sure it was semantic and accessible and made as much use of the browsers capabilities
++ I focused on the content and the markup first to make sure it was semantic and accessible and made as much use of the browsers capabilities as possible.

 ## Technology